Can You Sue Trucking Companies after Truck Accidents in Texas?

 Other violations of federal trucking regulations may also help prove your case.
 The Federal Motor Carrier Safety Administration (FMCSA) writes laws that limit the hours a trucker can work, place limits on tractor-trailer weight and cargo loading, and place restrictions on drivers with medical conditions or bad driving records.
 If the company violated these rules, and you got hurt because of it, you may be entitled to sue.
 It may even entitle you to extra damages to punish the trucking company.

 Kevin Queenan of The Queenan Law Firm used to work in the trucking industry, and understands truck accident cases from all sides.
-If you or a loved one was injured in a trucking accident, or a loved one died in a truck crash consider taking your case to our Dallas personal injury lawyers today.
+If you or a loved one was injured in a trucking accident, or a loved one died in a crash consider taking your case to our Arlington TX personal injury lawyer today.
 For a free consultation on your case, call (817) 476-1797 today.